alexwenzel/nova-medialibrary-field/README.md

 # Nova Medialibrary

+Laravel Nova field for managing the Spatie media library.

 **Important:** This field has different behaviour then the original medialibrary field.

-Laravel Nova field for managing the Spatie media library.

-This is the documentation for v2 and v3.
-For v1 follow this [link](https://github.com/aqjw/medialibrary-field/tree/1.2.2)

-Features:
- - add media on update/create views
- - add existing media
- - crop media
- - sort media
- - display on the index view
+I changed some things to fit my own needs.

 ## Table of Contents